mikeruk/HttpWebClientService/README.md

+               START of experiment to customize the WebClient -  13.
+Dynamic Base URL Resolution (Non-Eureka Fallback)

 13. Dynamic Base URL Resolution (Non-Eureka Fallback) You currently use Eureka (serviceId = "backend-service") in your HttpClientInterface.
 But you might want a fallback to a fixed URL if Eureka is down (or if the user configures some base-url in a properties file for testing).

+Unfortunately that task had no success, although the implementation was relative simple.
+Somehow the fallback did not work.
+To avoid messing up the order of the filters, I decided not to implement it, because changing the order of the filters will not signal me if I break some of the older tasks, I already implemented.

+               END of experiment to customize the WebClient -  13.
+Dynamic Base URL Resolution (Non-Eureka Fallback)

 14. Custom Cookie Management
     If your backend sets a session cookie (e.g. Set-Cookie: SESSION=abc123; Path=/; HttpOnly), you may need to send that cookie